Synchronization in the presence of distributed delays

-where $N$ is the number of oscillators in the system, $k=1, 2, \dots,N$, $\theta_k(t)$ is the phase of the $k$-th oscillator, $n$ is the number of coupling connections each oscillator has, $K$ is the coupling strength, $h(\theta)$ is a $2\pi$-periodic coupling function, $g(s)$ denotes the delay distribution, and $\omega$ is the intrinsic frequency of individual oscillators.
-The $d_{kl}$ are the coefficients of the connectivity matrix $\mathbb{D}$: $d_{kl}=1$ if oscillator $k$ is connected to oscillator $l$ and $d_{kl}=0$ otherwise.
-We consider normalized delay distributions fulfilling $\int_{0}^{\infty} ds g(s) = 1$, and define the mean of this distribution as: \\
+where $\theta_k(t)$ is the state of the $k$-th oscillator, $\omega$ is the intrinsic frequency of individual oscillators, $K$ is the coupling strength, $n_k$ is the number of coupling connections for oscillator $k$, $N$ is the total number of oscillators in the system, $h(\theta)$ is a $2\pi$-periodic coupling function and $g(s)$ denotes the delay distribution.
+We consider normalized delay distributions fulfilling $\int_{0}^{\infty} ds\, g(s) = 1$, with mean $\bar\tau \equiv \int_{0}^{\infty} ds\, s\, g(s) $.
+The coefficients $c_{kl}$ define the connectivity of the network: $c_{kl}=1$ if oscillator $k$ is connected to oscillator $l$ and $c_{kl}=0$ otherwise.
+We consider the case where the network does not consist of unconnected subnetworks and all oscillators receive at least one coupling signal.
+This implies an absolute generality of network topologies included in our theory, which extends that of previous studies \cite{Earl03}.